foundersandcoders/coursebook/week-5/learning-outcomes.md

 - [ ] We can link multiple records in one table to multiple records in another
 - [ ] We can deploy a PSQL database locally on our own machine
 - [ ] We can deploy a PSQL database to a live server
-- [ ] We can read from and write to a database using SQL
 - [ ] We can set up separate environments for production and testing
+- [ ] We can use PSQL to manage Postgres from the command line

+## SQL

+- [ ] We can create, read update and delete from our database using SQL queries
+- [ ] We can sort and filter data using SQL queries
+- [ ] We can use joins to access related data in different tables
+- [ ] We can use query parameters to avoid SQL-injection vulnerabilities

+## Node

-- [ ] We can handle database errors on our server
+- [ ] We can handle database errors on our server without crashing

+## Testing

+- [ ] We can create a separate database for testing
+- [ ] We can test that our database access works correctly

+## Design

-- [ ] We can use UI components elements (to shape the user experience of our app)
+- [ ] We can use UI components (to shape the user experience of our app)